 Crohn’s disease

-Crohn’s disease is a serious and chronic inflammatory bowel disease (IBD).
+Crohn’s disease is a type of inflammatory bowel disease (IBD).

 Ulcerative colitis

-Ulcerative colitis (UC) is another type of IBD.
+Ulcerative colitis (UC) is another form of IBD.
 It’s a condition in which the immune system reacts abnormally, causing inflammation and ulcers on the inner lining of your large intestine.

 Peptic ulcers

 The most common symptom of an ulcer is burning stomach pain.
-This pain can be aggravated by spicy foods.
-You should also avoid drinking alcohol.
+This can be aggravated by spicy foods and alcohol, so you may want to avoid them as much as you can.

 Biliary colic

-Biliary colic is an obstruction in the stomach typically caused by an obstruction in the bile duct, often by stones.
-The condition often develops after eating and can cause pain in the upper right quadrant of the abdomen.
-This pain may be continuous or intermittent.
+Biliary colic is an obstruction in the stomach typically caused by stones in the bile duct.
+The condition often develops after eating and

-Typically a doctor will diagnose the condition with blood or imaging tests.
+A doctor will typically diagnose the condition with blood or imaging tests.
 The treatment is usually a cholecystectomy, which is the removal of the gallbladder.

 Acute pancreatitis

-The treatment depends on the cause, but can often involve intravenous fluids and pain-relieving medications.
+The treatment depends on the cause, but it can often involve IV fluids and pain-relieving medications.

 If you or someone you know is having severe stabbing pain, it could be a medical emergency.
 Seek immediate medical care.

 Dehydration is also a medical emergency.
-If you’re unable to consume liquids without vomiting or are having severe and persistent diarrhea, you may need to go to the emergency room for intravenous (IV) fluids.
+If you’re unable to consume liquids without vomiting or are having severe and persistent diarrhea, you may need to go to the emergency room for IV fluids.

 If you’re experiencing stomach pain after eating, you may already have tried a few at-home treatments.
 If you haven’t found anything that works, it could be because you haven’t pinpointed the right underlying cause.